Narcosobrinos affair: Trial

 The nephews originally plead not guilty to the charges of conspiring to transport cocaine into the United States, with the two facing up to life in prison.
 In trial papers filed on 1 July 2016, the nephews stated that they were not informed of their rights when detained, attempting to suppress their statements that they made to DEA agents after their arrest.
 However, on 22 July 2016, their statements made to DEA agents were filed as exhibit by the United States Attorney Office in Manhattan, with the two men confessing to their conspiracy to traffic cocaine into the United States that was supposed to be supplied by the Colombian guerilla group, the Revolutionary Armed Forces of Colombia (FARC).
 The pair hoped to make $20 million through multiple drug shipments.
 A confidential informant posing as a leader of the Sinaloa cartel confessions testified that Efrain Campo planned to finance Cilia Flores' congressional campaign.

 On 18 November 2016, the jury reached a verdict finding the two nephews guilty of attempting to traffic drugs into the United States.

 Murdered informants

 Two informants that observed the nephews were murdered shortly before and after their arrest, raising concerns that the drug trafficking operation was larger than suspected.
 Two weeks before the nephews were arrested, the Venezuelan known as "Hamudi" who introduced the nephews to CW-1 was murdered by FARC suppliers.
 Weeks after the arrests in December 2015, CW-1 was murdered as well.

 It is thought to be that the nephews were not "the brains" of the trafficking attempt but were working under the Cartel of the Suns.
 The murdering of informants was a possible way to cover possible involvement by Venezuelan officials.
 In the United States, the punishment for killing a witness is a federal offense punishable by up to life in prison or execution.

+Prisoner exchange

+In October 2022 Campos and Flores were released and sent to Venezuela as a settlement reached with the USA government in exchange of five Venezuelan-American directors of the oil refinery corporation CITGO (part of the Citgo Six), who were held in prison in Venezuela, accused of signing an agreement that was "unfavorable" for the Venezuelan subsidiary.